 International Civil Aviation Day

 Civil aviation is the term used for all types of aviation that aren’t used by the military, so civil aviation is extremely important to the functioning of society.
-It’s also extremely important for the economic and social development of States.
-That’s why International Civil Aviation Day was established in the mid-1990s and continues to be celebrated to this day.
-It’s a holiday that falls on December 7th and one that some people might want to observe.
+It’s also extremely important for the economic and social development of states.

-The History Of Civil Aviation Day
+The History of Civil Aviation Day

 Interesting Facts About Aviation